 All kids have something they love, be it candy, video games, chocolate, playing with the kitten, going to the zoo, watching a movie, etc. By promising children these things, on the account that they complete their tasks, you make the process of doing homework seem like a job with benefits or a cool treasure hunt.
 Who can pass on such an opportunity?
 I know I can’t, that’s for sure.

 The difference between this hint and the previous one is the duration.
 Motivation is essential when you are doing an assignment and after completing it.
 Doing tasks on an empty stomach is not advisable.
 This method, although somewhat unorthodox, enhances the learner’s ability to grasp content they are reading.
 Incorporating snacks like cookies or biscuits helps children concentrate on their tasks and ultimately makes doing homework fun.
 Just keep in mind that the snacks should be light and healthy.
 Snacks that may get your hands messy are out of the question.

 Doing homework is tiring and time-consuming.
 Taking a break will help you come back fresh as you pick up from where you left.
 It could be five minutes, or ten.
 Also, after a pause, you can recalibrate your concentration.
 Engage in something fun during the break period like dancing, having a short play, singing, refilling your coffee, etc.

-Most parents are busy all day but, in the evening, when they come home, they should make an effort to help their children with their homework.
+Most parents are busy all day but, in the evening, when they come home, they should make an effort to help their children with their homework, or at least take the advantage of professional test takers for hire.
 Students should also feel free to ask for help where they have challenges from their parents or siblings.
 Giving advice on something or proposing a change on a topic helps boosts the kid’s confidence when doing homework, and in the end, the process becomes more fun.

 Making homework fun is a task that requires both parent and student efforts.
 Such an act goes a long way in strengthening the bond between children and their parents.